 Several marketing studies have shown that the color red is the best choice when you are looking to increase conversions.
 A/B testing has shown time and time again that websites which use colored buttons yield better results when the button is red when compared to other colors such as blue and green, and that the color red works particularly well during sales and when there are special discounts being offered, or time-sensitive sales.

 This research into colored buttons was inspired by a 2004 Olympics study where competitors taking part in games were given either red or blue clothing, and researchers looked at whether the color of the gear had an impact on how the contestants were viewed by spectators.
-This study found that the Olympians wearing red had a higher chance of winning a competition, and there was a parallel study which took place for the Euro 2004 football tournament which demonstrated the same results.
+This study found that the Olympians wearing red had a higher chance of winning a competition, and there was a parallel study that took place for the Euro 2004 football tournament which demonstrated the same results.

 What does this mean?
 That something as subtle as the colors being worn during a sporting tournament is a deciding factor even when the individuals are evenly matched.